Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Dipolar Interaction: The Intrinsic Bulk Contribution

-\end{widetext} where $f_d(\epsilon)>0$ is a bounded function of $\epsilon$, $\forall d$. $\theta(x)$ is the Heaviside step function and $l$ is the hard-sphere diameter when $v_0$ is a hard-sphere potential, or the effective interaction range of $v_0$ when it is a Lenard-Jones potential.
-The Heaviside step function $\theta(r - l)$ ensures that the perturbative potential vanishes within the core region, as discussed in Sec. \ref{intro}.
-The scaling factor $l^{d}$ introduces a characteristic length scale associated with $w_p$, $L=l$.
-To leading order for $d \rightarrow \infty$ the contribution of $w_p(r)$ arises only from a narrow region of order $\frac{1}{d}$ around $r=L$ \cite{Parisi}.
+\end{widetext} where $f_d(\epsilon)>0$ is a bounded function of $\epsilon$, $\forall d$.
+The last term in square brackets in Eq. \ref{dippotddim} describes the contribution to the dipolar interaction arising from the surrounding medium. $\theta(x)$ is the Heaviside step function and $l$ is the hard-sphere diameter when $v_0$ is a hard-sphere potential, or the effective interaction range when $v_0$ is a Lenard-Jones potential.
+The factor $\theta(r - l)$ ensures that the perturbative potential vanishes within the core region, as discussed in Sec. \ref{intro}.
+The scaling factor $l^{d}$ sets the characteristic length scale associated with $w_p$, $L=l$.
+To leading order in the limit $d \rightarrow \infty$, $w_p(r)$ is nonzero only within a narrow region around $r=L$ \cite{Parisi}, as can be readily inferred from its expression in Eq. \ref{dippotddim}.
 Hence, if $L<l$, $w_p$ becomes ineffective as $d \rightarrow \infty$.
 If $L>l$, the leading large-$d$ behavior is the same as for $L=l$.
 Fixing $L=l$ is then the more natural choice.
 The above construction assumes $R_c>l$.
 The effective pair potential in Eq. \ref{dippotddim} satisfies both the stability and the temperedness conditions.
-Three remarks are in order regarding the contribution to the dipolar pair interaction in Eq. \ref{dippotddim} due to the medium outside the cavity, $-p^2 \frac{f_d(\epsilon)}{R_c^d} \hat{d}_i \cdot \hat{d}_j$. i) This term favors the alignment of two dipoles.
-This ferroelectric-like character is directly related to the assumption that the response of the external medium is linear and isotropic. ii) The cavity-induced term is consistent with the annealed treatment of positional degrees of freedom, whereby $\hat{r}_{ij}$ are uniformly sampled in the partition function.
-As shown below, this property imparts a ferroelectric-like character to the effective microscopic dipolar interaction. iii) In the limit $d \rightarrow \infty$ this contribution vanishes.
-This reflects the fact that many-body correlations disappear in this limit, as discussed in the next Section.
+Three remarks are in order regarding the contribution of the mean-field response of the surrounding medium to the dipolar pair interaction inside the cavity in Eq. \ref{dippotddim}, $-p^2 \frac{f_d(\epsilon)}{R_c^d} \hat{d}_i \cdot \hat{d}_j$. (i) This term favors the alignment of two dipoles.
+This ferroelectric-like character, is a direct consequence of the assumption of a linear and isotropic response of the external medium, which determines the functional form of this contribution. (ii) In the liquid phase, ergodicity of the positional degrees of freedom implies an isotropic distribution of the intermolecular direction $\hat r_{ij}$ over the solid angle.
+The annealed averaging over positional degrees of freedom is therefore performed accordingly.
+Assuming a spherical cavity, thereby modeling an isotropic response of the surrounding medium, is thus coherent with the annealed averaging of the medium inside the cavity.
+One can anticipate that this averaging likewise imparts a ferroelectric-like character to the dipolar interaction. iii) In the limit $d \rightarrow \infty$ this contribution vanishes.
+This reflects the fact that many-body correlations disappear in this limit, as discussed in Sec. \ref{cap3}.